My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

-However, because this room is also an office for business use time was of the essence, and therefore because the old wallpaper was still in good condition (not peeling) and because I would be using thick (1400g/m² Grade) lining paper that would even out any irregularities in the wall I decided that the minimal of wall preparation was sufficient e.g. just fill any cracks and holes in the plaster with Polyfilla and smooth over; Polufilla being like a quick drying plaster that’s specifically designed for small plaster repairs.
+However, because this room is also an office for business use, time was of the essence.
+Because the old wallpaper was still in good condition (not peeling) and because I would be using thick (1400g/m² Grade) lining paper that would even out any irregularities in the wall, I decided that the minimal of wall preparation was sufficient.
+I just filled any cracks and holes in the plaster with Polyfilla and smooth over.

 Painting and Decorating

 A friend of the family gave us a couple of rolls of expensive German wallpaper which he had left over from some decorating he’d done.
 Although my son’s room is quite small (but standard for a British home) and there isn’t much wall space due to all the built-in furniture, recessed shelving and cupboard space, the radiator and the window and door, there wasn’t quite enough of the wallpaper to hang it from floor to ceiling.